Schedule for George H.W. Bush's Capitol ceremony, funeral and burial

 President Bush lies in state, so that members of the public may pay their respects until Wednesday at 8:45 a.m.

-11:00 a.m. - A state funeral for Mr. Bush is held at the National Cathedral in Washington, D.C.
-CBS News reports that Mr. Bush's son and former president, George W. Bush, will deliver a tribute, while former First Lady Laura Bush will offer a reading.
-Former Sen. Alan Simpson, R-Wyo., Mr. Bush's biographer and historian John Meacham and former Canadian Prime Minister Brian Mulroney will also make tributes during the ceremony.
+11 a.m. - A state funeral for Mr. Bush is held at the National Cathedral in Washington, D.C.
+CBS News reports that Mr. Bush's son and former president, George W. Bush, will deliver a tribute, while former first lady Laura Bush will offer a reading.
+Former Sen. Alan Simpson, R-Wyoming, Mr. Bush's biographer and historian John Meacham and former Canadian Prime Minister Brian Mulroney will also make tributes during the ceremony.

 12:30 p.m. - After the state funeral concludes, Mr. Bush's casket will depart for Joint Base Andrews and then return to Texas.